MirunaPislar/Do-LSTMs-learn-Syntax/experiments/README.md

 I have also trained my own language model in a multitask learning setting, using part-of-speech tagging as the secondary objective (perplexity 63.14).
 Get in touch if you want to try it.

-**2. Get/create some syntactic test cases.**
+**2. Get or create some syntactic test cases.**

 You could use some of the templates provided by Linzen et al. (2016), Gulordava et al. (2018) or Marvin and Linzen (2018) to test the model's syntactic abilities (mainly agreement in number, but check their papers for details).

-We also provide templates for the following two test cases: verb agreement with a short/long NP-coordination and tense agreement in anaphoric sentences.
-They can be found under the [data/](data) directory.
+We also provide templates for verb agreement with a short/long NP-coordination and for tense agreement in anaphoric sentences (under the [data/](data) directory).

 To create the templates for NP-coordination, run: